 - Tres Marias Transient House – Book discounted rooms here

-Here’s a sample overnight itinerary to Masasa Beach.
-Use it as a rough guide only.
+Here’s a sample overnight Masasa Beach itinerary.
+You can use it as a rough guide when you visit here!

 6AM – 7AM Batangas Grand City Terminal to Anilao Port